An inverse problem in cell dynamics: Recovering an initial distribution of telomere lengths from measurements of senescence times: Auxiliary statements

 \begin{prop}[Well-posedness of the equations] Let $d\in\mathbb{N}^*$, $\tilde{\xi}$ a finite measure on $\mathbb{R}_+^d$, $F\in C\left(\mathbb{R}_+,L^1\left(\mathbb{R}_+^d\right)\right)$, and $w_0\in L^1\left(\mathbb{R}_+^d\right)$.
 Then, there exists a unique solution in~$C\left(\mathbb{R}_+;\,L^1\left(\mathbb{R}_+^d\right)\right)$ to the following integro-differential equation

-\end{prop} We now present the second statement of this section, which corresponds to a maximum principle for solutions of~\eqref{eq:general_model} when the source term $F$ is identically equal to $0$.
-Again, we do not detail its proof as it consists in adapting the proof of~\cite[Theorem~$3.1$-$(ii)$]{perthame07} to this setting.
+In addition, if $F$ and $w_0$ are non-negative, then $w$ is non-negative. \end{prop} We now present the second statement of this section, which corresponds to a maximum principle for solutions of~\eqref{eq:general_model} when the source term $F$ is identically equal to $0$.
+Again, we do not detail its proof, and refer to~\cite[p.~$195$]{olaye_thesis_2025} for the full proof of this result.